-Pro Tips for Networking Remotely Right Now (Because Meeting Up for Coffee Isn’t an Option)
+Pro Tips for Networking Remotely (Because Meeting Up for Coffee Isn't Always an Option)

-Don’t let the pandemic stop you from making meaningful connections.
+Don’t let distance stop you from making meaningful connections.

 Here's something you may not have realized: Right now is actually a good time to network.
 If the idea of forging genuine professional connections in the middle of a pandemic sounds a little nuts and borderline impossible, it's time to change your frame of mind.
 Just because the coronavirus has taken in-person meetings off the table doesn't mean your need to grow as a professional has disappeared, too.